Rafael Tovar y de Teresa: Management in the National Council for Culture and the Arts (2012–2015)

-Creation of the Ministry of Culture
+Creation of the Secretariat of Culture

 On September 2, 2015, President Enrique Peña Nieto proposed, in his Third Government Report, the creation of the Secretariat of Culture.
-On September 7 he sent his creation initiative to legislators, which was approved by the Senate on 15 from December.
+On September 7 he sent his creation initiative to legislators, which was approved by the Senate on 15 December.
 More than 100 years after the birth of the Secretariat of Public Instruction, in 1905, and after it became Secretariat of Public Education in 1921, in 2015 the first Secretariat of Culture was founded.
 On December 21, 2015, Rafael Tovar y Teresa was named the country's first Secretary of Culture.

 Death

 After being hospitalized on December 8, Tovar y Teresa died early on December 10, 2016, at the age of 62 at the Military Hospital of Mexico City.
-His remains rest in the family crypt of the French Cemetery of San Joaquín in Mexico city next to his grandfather Guillermo de Teresa, his father Rafael Tovar Villa-Gordoa and his brother Guillermo Tovar de Teresa, who was a chronicler in Mexico City.
+His remains rest in the family crypt of the French Cemetery of San Joaquín in Mexico City next to his grandfather Guillermo de Teresa, his father Rafael Tovar Villa-Gordoa and his brother Guillermo Tovar de Teresa, who was a chronicler in Mexico City.

-On December 12 the then president Enrique Peña Nieto led a national tribute in memory of Rafael Tovar y Teresa at the National Center of the Arts, in which his son, Rafael Tovar López-Portillo delivered an emotional speech highlighting his father's legacy.
+On December 12 President Enrique Peña Nieto led a national tribute in memory of Rafael Tovar y Teresa at the National Center of the Arts, in which his son, Rafael Tovar López-Portillo, delivered an emotional speech highlighting his father's legacy.
 Also, cellist Carlos Prieto highlighted the professional career of Tovar y Teresa.
 For his part, President Peña spoke of the human quality, professionalism and friendship he had with the deceased and placed him on the "altar of the greats" as José Vasconcelos and Jaime Torres Bodet.